-Another distinct source population -- young stellar clusters (YSCs) and, more broadely, star-forming regions -- has also long been discussed as a potential contributor to Galactic CRs.
-Particle acceleration in colliding stellar winds and in the multiple shocks driven by the supernova explosions inside such objects was proposed decades ago as an alternative to isolated SNR \citep{CesarskyMontmerle1983,Bykov_superbubbles}.
+Another distinct source population -- young stellar clusters (YSCs) and, more broadly, star-forming regions -- has also long been discussed as a potential contributor to Galactic CRs.
+Particle acceleration in colliding stellar winds and in the multiple shocks driven by supernova explosions within such systems was proposed decades ago as an alternative to isolated SNRs \citep{CesarskyMontmerle1983,Bykov_superbubbles}.
 Recent reports of extended diffuse $\gamma$-ray emission associated with several stellar clusters, with hard spectra extending up to $\sim 10~\mathrm{TeV}$, have renewed interest in high-energy processes operating in YSCs \citep{AharonianYangWilhelmi2019}.
 This is not unexpected, given that the total mechanical power injected by stellar winds and supernovae in massive clusters is only a factor of a few below the kinetic power released by Galactic supernova explosions, rendering YSCs energetically viable contributors to the Galactic CR budget.

-In the proposed two-component framework, YSCs and superbubbles are viewed as complementary acceleration environments rather than primary sources of the first CR population.
-While their integrated mechanical power may substantially contribute to CR production at lower energies, their defining importance lies in their potential to sustain particle acceleration under extreme and long-lived conditions.
-This naturally links these systems to the second CR component, which dominates above $\sim 100~\mathrm{TeV}$ and requires acceleration sites exceeding the capabilities of the bulk of standard SNRs.
+In the proposed two-component framework, YSCs and superbubbles are treated as complementary acceleration environments rather than primary sources of the first CR population.
+While their integrated mechanical power may substantially contribute to CR production at lower energies, their key role is to sustain particle acceleration under extreme, long-lived conditions.
+This naturally links these systems to the second CR component, which dominates above $\sim 100~\mathrm{TeV}$ and requires acceleration sites that exceed the capabilities of isolated SNRs evolving in typical interstellar environments.